Agent-State Construction with Auxiliary Inputs: Scaling Up Auxiliary Inputs and Integration with RNNs

 Exponential decaying traces are also able to integrate \textit{with} LSTMs.
-In both environments, combining decaying trace auxiliary inputs with LSTM function approximation increased the performance of the agent by quite a large margin.
+One might expect no increase in performance when combining the two approaches, since LSTMs are able to exactly model an exponential decaying trace of observation features.
+But from the results, we see that in both environments, combining decaying trace auxiliary inputs with LSTM function approximation increased the performance of the agent by quite a large margin in these environments.
+This implies that when combined, the trace features and LSTM hidden states are modelling different, but complementary, aspects of the partially observable environment for even better performance.
 As pointed out by \cite{rafiee2022eye}, adding an exponential decaying trace as input to an LSTM learning through T-BPTT seems to add robustness to the truncation window length.
 In our case, for control, it seems to both increase the rate of learning and to also increase the average returns of the learnt policy.
 This example suggests that auxiliary inputs can integrate well with gradient-based agent-state construction.

+To conclude, in this section we have demonstrated the the ability of a decaying trace as an auxiliary input to scale to a larger environment, and the ability of this auxiliary input to integrate well with RNN agent-state functions.